 Sleep problems are becoming an increasing issue among people all around the world.
 In the US alone, about 60 million people suffer from some sort of sleeping disorder.
 Whether you have trouble falling asleep, staying asleep, are jet-lagged, or have insomnia, the root of the problem is usually your melatonin production.

 Melatonin is a hormone that makes us sleepy before bed and it’s what helps us maintain a balanced sleep-wake cycle.
 Our sleep-wake cycle is essentially our body’s 24-hour clock that determines when we sleep and how long we sleep.
 So can melatonin supplements help you sleep?
-Let’s find out.
-In this article, you’ll find out what melatonin is and we’ll give you some guidelines to follow if you want to take melatonin for sleep.
+Let’s find out!

 Melatonin, the Hormone of Darkness

-As I mentioned, melatonin is a hormone that our bodies produce before bed.
-It’s produced in the pineal gland of our brains and when you have high levels of it, you get sleepy.
+The hormone is produced in the pineal gland of our brains and when you have high levels of it, you get sleepy.
 Normally, melatonin production surges when the sun goes down and you aren’t exposed to as much light, hence the name, the “hormone of darkness”.
 The problem is, our bodies can’t tell the difference between sunlight and blue light from our phones and computers.
 This may confuse your brain and keep it from producing enough melatonin for you to get a good night’s sleep.

 Melatonin for Sleep: Scientific Evidence